RGarciaLago/Wallpaper_Collection/README.md

 ## Usage
 If this is your first time using custom wallpapers, then you'll need to swap your MiSTer's background to custom wallpapers.
-To do that, you'll need a keyboard attached and on the main menu, press `F1` to cycle through the default images until it displays one of the custom wallpapers.
-Every time your restart your MiSTer, a new wallpaper will be randomly selected.
+To do that, you'll need a keyboard attached and on the main menu, press `F1` to cycle through the default backgrounds until it displays one of the custom wallpapers.
+Every time you restart the MiSTer, a new wallpaper will be randomly selected.
 You can have different wallpaper folders per different ini; please see the [Wiki_MiSTer Customizing](https://github.com/MiSTer-devel/Wiki_MiSTer/wiki/Customizing) page for more info.

 ## More Resources